2018 WinnerMachine learning for smarter seed selection

 Step by step

-The first step is to form a database with all the necessary data about maize production in Mexico.
-It will include satellite images, performance data and weather information.
+The team created a database with all the necessary data about maize production in Mexico.
+It includes satellite images, performance data, and weather information.

 Development of seed selection algorithm